linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

 Ripgrep has other options to filter or format the results.
 Use the `rg --help` command to see a list of all options.

-*   `-T` to exclude files of a certain type.
+- `-T` to exclude files of a certain type.
-*   `-w` to only display matches surrounded by word boundaries.
+- `-w` to only display matches surrounded by word boundaries.
-*   `-x` to only display matches surrounded by line boundaries.
+- `-x` to only display matches surrounded by line boundaries.
-*   `--trim` to trim whitespace from the results.
+- `--trim` to trim whitespace from the results.
-*   `--sort` to sort results in ascending order.
+- `--sort` to sort results in ascending order.
-*   `-o` to only print the section of each line matching the search pattern.
+- `-o` to only print the section of each line matching the search pattern.
-*   `-N` to suppress the display of the line number of each matching line.
+- `-N` to suppress the display of the line number of each matching line.
-*   `-U` to search for matches across multiple lines.
+- `-U` to search for matches across multiple lines.
-*   `-m <num>` to limit the number of matches to `num` results.
+- `-m <num>` to limit the number of matches to `num` results.
-*   `--max-depth <num>` to limit the number of levels of subdirectories to search to `num` levels.
+- `--max-depth <num>` to limit the number of levels of subdirectories to search to `num` levels.
-*   `--hidden` to include hidden files and directories in the search.
+- `--hidden` to include hidden files and directories in the search.
-*   `-E` to specify the encoding.
+- `-E` to specify the encoding.

 ## Some Concluding Thoughts on ripgrep

 The ripgrep utility for Ubuntu and other Linux distributions is a fast and user-friendly alternative to the traditional, but often inscrutable, `grep` command.
-It uses intelligent defaults, and skips hidden files and entries matching patterns in the `.gitignore` file.
+It uses intelligent defaults and skips hidden files and entries matching patterns in the `.gitignore` file.
 Ripgrep is available for most Linux distributions, typically as part of the default packages.

 Ripgrep is very intuitive to use, as shown through a series of examples.
 The typical ripgrep command has a format similar to `rg <search_pattern> <directory_of_file>`.
 Users can search one file, or recursively in a specific directory.
-Using options, ripgrep can display more lines around a search for better context, or display only the file names without the matching text.
+With several user-friendly options, ripgrep can display more lines around a search for better context, or display only the file names without the matching text.

 Ripgrep uses regular expressions by default, so complex searches based on certain patterns of characters are easy to construct.
 Results can also be filtered based on file type, or against global filename patterns.
 The `rg --help` command displays a complete list of options.
-The [*ripgrep usage guide*](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md) contains even more details for those who want to master the tool.
+The [ripgrep user guide](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md) contains even more details for those who want to master the tool.